 \textbf{Case 1}.
 Odd $n$ with $n\geq 3$.

-Suppose that the chain network consists of $\ell$ classical variables with $\ell\geq 1$ while the other sources distributing arbitrary no-signaling systems, as shown in Fig.~\ref{figs2}(b).
+Suppose that the chain network consists of $\ell$ classical variables with $\ell\geq 1$ while the other sources distribute arbitrary no-signaling systems, as shown in Fig.~\ref{fig:chains}(b).
 Equation \eqref{DD1} holds for this kind of networks.
-However, in contrast with the derivation in the previous section, for sources distributing non-signaling systems the objects in Eq.~\eqref{DD3} are bounded by
+However, in contrast with the derivation in Section \ref{sec:chainnl:long}, for sources distributing nonsignaling systems the objects in Eq.~\eqref{DD3} are bounded by

-Take $n=5$ as an example, and $S=\{1\}$, i.e. that only the source connecting $\sA_1$ and $\sA_2$ distributes classical randomness.
+Take $n=5$ as an example, and $S=\{1\}$, i.e., that only the source connecting $\sA_1$ and $\sA_2$ distributes classical randomness.
 Given a PR box, defined by $\textrm{PR}(a, b|x,y)= 1/2$ if $a \oplus b = xy$ and $0$ otherwise, and defining the total correlation as